-The Sub-Fund may invest up to 45% of its Net Asset Value in bonds and other debt securities which are unrated or with ratings below "investment grade" (i.e. BBB-/Baa3 or below) by an internationally recognised credit rating agency (such as Standard & Poor's, Moody's and/or Fitch) ("Investment Grade").
+The Sub-Fund may also invest 30% to 70% of its Net Asset Value in Asian fixed income securities, such as PRC offshore bonds and other fixed income securities (including but not limited to convertible bonds and contingent convertible bonds (each up to 30% of its Net Asset Value), which are mainly denominated and settled in USD, HKD or RMB.
+The Sub-Fund will have no restrictions on the credit ratings of the fixed income securities it holds, and may invest up to 40% of its Net Asset Value in fixed income securities which are rated below investment grade (i.e. below BBB-/Baa3) by internationally recognised credit rating agencies (such as Standard & Poor's, Moody's and/or Fitch), or which are unrated.
 For the purpose of the Sub-Fund, an "unrated" fixed income security is defined as a fixed income security which neither the security itself nor its issuer has a credit rating.